Testing Spreading Behavior in Networks with Arbitrary Topologies: Introduction

-The algorithm simply selects nodes at random and then queries their entire neighborhoods.
+The algorithm simply selects nodes at random and then queries their entire neighborhoods in both time steps.
 Since we are dealing with a local rule, this is sufficient to detect if $\ENV$ contains too many violations of the rule or not.
 One detail that needs care here is that, in general, our notion of distance does \emph{not} match the number of violations of the rule.
-(In particular, one may have a large number of violations despite the distance being small.)
-Nevertheless, as we show, there is enough dependence between the two quantities to guarantee that this strategy succeeds.
+Nevertheless, as we show, the cases where it does not are only playing in our favor, and so this strategy always succeeds.

 It turns out that this algorithm is optimal when we are in regimes where there is a constant $b \ge 2$ such that $\eps = \Omega(\Delta^b/n)$.
 We also prove lower bounds for the case where $b \ge 1$, which are especially useful in regimes where $\Delta$ is larger than $\sqrt{n}$.